ensody/androidmanifest-changer/README.md

 ## Coming soon

-**targetSdkVersion**
-   - Influences the runtime behavior of the app's native code.
-   - System applies behavior changes to apps with targetSdkVersion at or above the OS version introducing these changes.
-   - New apps should target the latest version; existing apps should update when feasible.
-   - Retrieve the targetSdkVersion at runtime with android_get_application_target_sdk_version() in API level 24 and later.
-   - See https://developer.android.com/ndk/guides/sdk-versions for more information.

 **compileSdkVersion**
    - This property doesn't impact NDK builds as API availability for NDK is determined by minSdkVersion.